 Tips for Maintaining a Forklift

 You count on your forklifts to keep your business moving forward.
 But like all mechanical equipment, these machines experience wear and tear over time, which can lead to unsafe operation and unexpected breakdowns.
-Extend the lifespan of your forklifts and avoid hefty repair bills along the way with proper maintenance.
+Extend the lifespan of your forklifts and avoid hefty repair bills along the way with proper forklift maintenance.

 Inspect Your Forklifts Daily